When is Tick Season Starting? Probably Sooner Than You Think

-Q: After a friend got infected with Lyme disease from a tick bite a few years ago, I’ve always been a bit worried about being out in the woods or working in my backyard.
-When is tick season?
-Do I even need to be worried right now?
+Q: After a friend got infected with Lyme disease from a tick bite a few years ago, I’ve been worried about getting tick bites while out in the woods or working in my yard.
+When is tick season, and what should I do to prepare for it?

-For most of the United States, early spring is the start of tick season.
+For much of the United States, early spring is the start of tick season.

 When do ticks come out?
 While some tick species remain active throughout the colder winter months, others go dormant during the winter.
-However, as the temperatures start to warm up in the early spring, tick species that had been dormant begin searching for a blood meal.
+As temperatures start to warm up in the early spring, however, tick species that had been dormant begin searching for a blood meal.
 This kicks off the beginning of tick season.
 Bear in mind that in warmer climates, early spring occurs sooner than mid-March.

-Since early spring is also when people begin spending more time doing outdoor activities, such as hiking and gardening, it can put them at an even higher risk of running into a tick.
+Since early spring is also when people begin spending more time engaging in outdoor activities such as hiking and gardening, it can put them at an even higher risk of running into a tick.
 Taking precautions to prevent tick bites starting in the early spring is advisable.

 May through August is considered peak tick season.

-Generally, tick season ends when temperatures start dipping below freezing.
+Tick season usually ends around the time when temperatures start dipping below freezing.

-While you might think that a very snowy winter would kill off larger portions of the tick population, the opposite is actually true.
-Snow can provide insulation for ticks hiding beneath leaves and other debris on the ground and can help them survive through the winter.
-The best weather conditions for killing off more ticks are extended periods of below freezing temperatures with late or minimal snow accumulation.
+While you might think that a very snowy winter would kill off a large portion of the tick population, the opposite is actually true.
+Snow can provide insulation for ticks hiding beneath leaves and other debris on the ground, and can help them survive through the winter.
+The best weather conditions for killing off more ticks are extended periods of below-freezing temperatures with late or minimal snow accumulation.

 For some regions in the United States, tick season lasts all year long.

-In some areas of the United States with more moderate temperatures, tick season doesn’t really end.
-Without the temperatures dropping below zero, ticks in these warmer areas are still active and able to find food.
+Historically, areas of the United States with more moderate temperatures don’t see the same annual drop in tick activity that colder regions do.
+Without temperatures dropping below zero, ticks remain active and continue searching for food.